verdaccio/verdaccio/website/translated_docs/zh-TW/packages.md

 * I want all dependencies that are in the `my-local-scope` scope but I need to avoid proxying them.
 * I want proxying for all the rest of the dependencies.

 Be **aware that the order of your packages definitions is important and always use double wilcard**.
 Because if you do not include it `verdaccio` will include it for you and the way that your dependencies are resolved will be affected.
 Because if you do not include it `verdaccio` will include it for you and the way that your dependencies are resolved will be affected.
+Because if you do not include it `verdaccio` will include it for you and the way that your dependencies are resolved will be affected.

 #### Use multiple uplinks